SoftwareAG/c8y-docs/content/change-logs/device-management/cumulocity-10-18-540-9-configurable-time-to-live-duration.md

 ticket: DM-3067
 version: 10.18.540.9
 ---
-The LWM2M agent realtime subscription for device operations now has a configurable Time-To-Live (TTL) duration.
+The LWM2M agent realtime subscription for device operations now has a limited Time-To-Live (TTL) duration.
 The default TTL duration is 3 minutes.
+This setting may be configured on platform level.